PREAMBLE AND SUMMARY

 Sources: IAEA Energy and Economic Data Bank; Country Information.

 1.2.1.
 Electricity system and decision making process

 The Russian electric power system consists of both interconnected (unified) and disconnected parts.
 More than 90% of the generation capacities run synchronously on a vast territory spanning almost 7000 km from east to west.
 Off-grid electric systems supply customers in the far eastern and northern territories of the country.
 The transmission network covers ten time zones and helps to meet peak demand in winter.
 Nuclear sources are useful insofar as they can be used significantly longer than some fossil fuels.
 Currently, this source of energy is considered the most viable for electricity generation for the next 50 years (https://minenergo.gov.ru/en).

 Transmission and distribution

 The Unified Energy System (UES) of the Russian Federation consists of 71 regional energy systems, which, in turn, form 7 integrated energy systems: East, Siberia, Urals, Middle Volga, South, Centre and Northwest.
 All power systems are connected by intersystem high voltage power lines with voltage of 220–500 kV and higher and operate in synchronous mode (in parallel).

 Unified Energy System

-UES is a unique system which supports economic benefits for both the Russian people and Russian industry.
-The technical basis of UES comprises:
+UES is a unique system which supports economic benefits for both the people and industry of the Russian Federation.
+The technical basis of UES comprises the following:

 A supply regulation system that physically unites all power installations with a single 50 Hz current frequency.